balladeer/effective-enigma/burrow/content/03_twist.md

 She shook her head.
 "No, I don't."

-I thought back to the dozens of shelves that lined the hallways we had passed.
+I thought of the dozens of shelves lining the hallways we had passed.
 "Maybe there's a crowbar, or something large enough to bash the lock off with back there?"

 Ágdá threw an arm out to prevent me from retreating.